Looking for a last-minute gift? Give a subscription box instead

 $10 a month or $110 annually from Ipsy

 There are many beauty subscription boxes on the market, each with their unique selling points.
 Ipsy stands out as far as value and personalization go: Your recipient will take a quiz to help Ipsy identify their skin tone, hair texture, and other details.
 Then, for $10 a month, they will receive a bag with five beauty products customized to their needs.
-Some of these items will be premium samples, but some will be full-sized.
+Some of these items will be premium samples, but some will be full-size.
 It’s the perfect gift for someone who loves experimenting with beauty products.

 Book of the Month Club